Bank of England's King offers parting optimism on UK economy

 King has presented the BoE's Quarterly Inflation Report every three months since the start of 1993, first as the BoE's chief economist and since 2003 as governor.

-In just over six weeks he will hand the reins to Mark Carney, who finance minister George Osborne is poaching from Canada's central bank in the hope that he will bring new thinking on how to invigorate Britain's anemic recovery.
+In just over six weeks he will hand the reins to Mark Carney, who Chancellor George Osborne is poaching from Canada's central bank in the hope that he will bring new thinking on how to invigorate Britain's anaemic recovery.

 "We have a team of very good young players and I think with the right leadership you can look forward to a very successful future season," said King, a fan of soccer team Aston Villa which has just escaped relegation.